Who are EthicCo?

 At EthicCo, we have deep misgivings about the business models of some of the big players and the rise of the tech oligarchy.
 When our brains are being hacked to sell us junk we don’t need, when our kids are suffering mental illness due to the nature of content being pushed, when social cohesion is being traded for profit, it’s clear we must change course.

-Technology can be inclusive and designed as a commons, at EthicCo, we support those who do this work.
+Technology is here to stay and it can be inclusive and designed as a commons, we support those who do this work.
 Where possible, we use ethical Australian companies rather than foreign owned multinationals.

 As the climate emergency drives geo-political tension, we believe Australia must build out sovereign capability in our technology landscape.
 We would love partner with other local/ethical entities to shape a collective ecosystem that provides a democratic alternative to big tech.